 If you answered along these lines, I'd say you're absolutely right.
 Buyers want these things, no doubt.
-But all of these, as important as they are, are above the surface.
-It's time for you and I to go beneath the surface into the depths of the subconscious mind and find out what drives human behavior, specifically what makes people attracted to a particular product or service, especially yours.
+But all of these, as important as they are, is above the surface.
+It's time for you and me to go beneath the surface into the depths of the subconscious mind and find out what drives human behavior, specifically what makes people attracted to a particular product or service, especially yours.

-I've boiled it down to four things. they are called the power wants, because you can trace virtually every behaviour to any one or combination of these four.
+I've boiled it down to four things. they are called the power wants, because you can trace virtually every behavior to any one or combination of these four.
 Once.
 The first thing people really want is emotional stimulation.

 Human beings crave emotional stimulation because when our emotions flow.
 It's a psychologically pleasing experience.
-Mostly, people desire positive emotional feelings such as love, excitement, laughter, sexual attraction, security and others.
+Mostly, people desire positive emotional feelings such as love, excitement, laughter, sexual attraction, security, and others.

 But the desire for emotional stimulation is so strong that people even enjoy negative emotions at times.
-In a strange way, negative emotions such as fright, sadness, loneliness and anger can be enjoyable.
-That's why you see people lining up to ride death defying roller coasters or to go see a horror zombie movie.
+In a strange way, negative emotions such as fright, sadness, loneliness, and anger can be enjoyable.
+That's why you see people lining up to ride death-defying roller coasters or to go see a horror zombie movie.
 That's why they like sad songs and get into sad stories.

-Why is it that your spouse or boyfriend or girlfriend will sometimes start an argument strictly for the sake of arguing something you or I would never do, of course.
+Why is it that your spouse or boyfriend or girlfriend will sometimes start an argument strictly for the sake of arguing something you or I would never do, of course?

 Could it be that negative emotion is better than no emotion?
 Sometimes they want to stir you up just to get emotions flowing.
 Think about how emotional stimulation relates to product or service purchases.
 Why do people purchase recorded music?
 The superficial answer is that they like a particular song or singer.
 The real reason is that certain music stimulates their emotions, either positive or negative.